coderefinery/coderefinery.org/content/blog/2024-09-09-train-the-trainer.md

 ### Interested? - Join the next iteration

 We are still collecting full workshop feedback and link it here later.
 You can however already find all notes, questions and single day feedbacks from the [materials - notes archive](https://coderefinery.github.io/train-the-trainer/notes-archive).
 By focusing on the instructors, the program creates a powerful network of individuals who are equipped to teach, inspire, and build communities.
-Whether you're looking to enhance your teaching skills or simply want to be a part of this growing community, the TTT program offers an opportunity to make a lasting impact on the research world.
+Whether you're looking to enhance your teaching skills or simply want to be a part of this growing community, the TTT program offers an opportunity to make a lasting impact on the computational research education world.

 Interested in becoming part of this exciting initiative?
 Learn more about the project and available lesson materials by checking out [CodeRefinery webpage](https://coderefinery.org) and sign up for the [Coderefinery newsletter](https://coderefinery.org/about/newsletter) to get to know about the next iteration.

 ## Collection of teaching related tips and tricks gathered throughout the workshop through questions to the audience